Back to Health News & Stories

 By Nathan Bodin, MD, Hand Surgeon — Virtua Hand Surgery and Rehabilitation Center

-From writing to cooking to tying our shoes, we use our wrists and hands for everything.
+From writing to cooking to tying our shoes, we use our hands and wrists for everything.
 So if they hurt, our ability to function takes a significant hit.

 In many cases, rest, medication, braces, and physical therapy will help relieve your pain.
 For injuries that do require surgery, an innovative approach performed without general anesthesia can speed your return to everyday activities.

-The technique, known as wide-awake local anesthesia, no tourniquet (WALANT), may be done in the surgeon’s office, and in the same time as a normal appointment.
+This approach is known as wide-awake local anesthesia, no tourniquet (WALANT).
+Also known as wide-awake hand and wrist surgery, this technique may be done in the surgeon’s office, and in the same amount of time as a normal appointment.

 Patients are comfortable during the procedure without experiencing the side effects of full sedation.
 As you are wide awake, you can participate in the surgery, allowing the surgeon to check the integrity of the repair and make any necessary adjustments.